 Higdon, D., Kennedy, M., Cavendish, J. C., Cafeo, J. A., and Ryne, R. D. (2004) consider a model for spot welding which simulates spot weld nugget diameter for different combinations of load and current applied to two metal sheets, and gauge is the thickness of the two sheets.
-Here, u=(l,c,g) represents load l, current c and gauge g and g0 and g1 is the weld diameter when load g1 and current g2 are applied to sheets of gauge g3 at the g3 at the g4 combinations.
+Here, u = (l, c, g) represents load l, current c and gauge g and y(l, c, g)is the weld diameter when load l and current c are applied to sheets of gauge g at the $12 = 2 \times 3 \times 2$ combinations.
 Moreover, there is system replication of 10 observations for each of the 12 system combinations.
-The authors specify a Gaussian process for g5 over g6 over g7 combinations, using a separable covariance structure.
+The authors specify a Gaussian process for d over (l, c, g) combinations, using a separable covariance structure.
 There is one scalar input.